2024-2025 Academic Catalog

 CEE 526.
 Retaining Structures & Slopes.
 3 Hours

 Earth pressure theories; design of earth retaining structures, such as rigid walls, anchored sheet pile walls, and reinforced soil structures; stability of excavation, cut, and natural slopes; slope stabilization methods.
-Required background: CEE 312 or equivalent.
+Prerequisites: UG CEE 312 GR/DO None.

 CEE 528.
 Soil Dynamics & Earthquake Engineering.
 3 Hours

 Soil behavior under dynamic loading conditions; foundation design for vibratory loadings; introductory earthquake engineering; field and laboratory techniques for determining dynamic soil properties and liquefaction potential.
-Required background: CEE 312 or equivalent.
+Prerequisites: UG CEE 312 GR/DO None.

 CEE 533.
 Theory of Elasticity.
 3 Hours